Creation of a stoma

 Your bowel will still work as normal but the poo will come out of the stoma into the stoma bag.
 Your stoma just means your bowel opening is in a different place from before.

-A removable bag (stoma bag) will be fitted snugly around your stoma.
-This will keep the poo contained as it leaves your bowel.
-The stoma bag will need to be emptied and/or changed regularly.
+A removable bag will be fitted snugly around your stoma and this will keep the poo contained as it leaves your bowel.
+The bag will need to be emptied and/or changed regularly.
 There are lots of different stoma bags and the type you have will depend on the type of stoma you have.
+You will pass urine (wee) as normal.

 How do I learn to cope with a stoma?